onexianjian/v8wiki/Checking-out-source.md

 # GUI and IDE Access

-This project's Subversion repository may be accessed using many different client programs and plug-ins.
+This project's Git repository may be accessed using many different client programs and plug-ins.
 See your client's documentation for more information.